 Every three to four years, the McAllen Engineering Department organizes a team of individuals to assess and review the pavement conditions of the streets of McAllen.
 The team drives and analyzes all city streets, and ranks them based on a ranking system created to prioritize streets that show advanced levels of deterioration.
 The list of prioritized streets is then divided into separate years scheduled to be repaved.

-The proposed project will address any streets that have been prioritized to be repaved for the year 2016-2017.
-Its consists of a milling crew that removes one inch of existing asphalt, either entirely along the street, or about six feet from the gutter.
-The milling crew also repairs any signs of base failure, which is responsible for potholes.
+The project consists of removing one inch of existing asphalt, either entirely along the street, or about six feet from the gutter.
+Any signs of base failures are then repaired.
 Next, the paving crew uses a Hot in Place recycling method which heats and scarifies existing pavement to a one inch depth, applying a recycling agent to restore viscosity of the aged asphalt.
 This material is mixed and laid to form a leveling course, over which a new one inch asphalt mat is placed and compacted.